Monster (American TV series): Release

-The first season, Dahmer – Monster: The Jeffrey Dahmer Story, was released on September 21, 2022.
+The first season, Monster: The Jeffrey Dahmer Story, was released on September 21, 2022.
 The second season, Monsters: The Lyle and Erik Menendez Story, was released on September 19, 2024.
-The third season, The Ed Gein Story, was released on October 3, 2025.
+The third season, Monster: The Ed Gein Story, was released on October 3, 2025.
+The fourth season, The Lizzie Borden Story, was released on September 17, 2026.

 Reception

 Audience viewership

-The series rose to the number one spot on Netflix in the first week of its release for the first season.
+The first season rose to the number one spot on Netflix in the first week of its release for the first season.
 In the second week of its release, Netflix announced that Dahmer was its ninth most popular English-language TV show of all time, with 56 million households having viewed all 10 episodes.
 The season remained number-one for weeks and became Netflix's second most-viewed English Netflix series of all time, and the fourth highest across any language with 701.37 million hours viewed in 21 days.
 In 60 days it became the third Netflix series to pass 1 billion views.
 Dahmer debuted at number-one on the Nielsen Top 10 streaming chart by garnering more than 3.6 billion minutes of viewing for the week of September 19–25, placing it 10th on the all-time list for single-week viewership.
 The following week, it jumped to No. 7 on the all-time list with 4.4 billion minutes viewed.
 The season topped Nielsen's streaming chart for the third consecutive week with 2.3 billion viewing minutes.

 Under Netflix's new streaming metrics, the second season debuted at the number-one spot on the platform globally, garnering 12.3 million views (or 97.5 million hours viewed) within just four days of its release.
 On its second week, it remained the most-watched series on Netflix after earning 19.5 million views (or 153.8 million hours viewed).
 It received 13.1 million views (or 103.6 million hours viewed) on its third week and 8.7 million views (or 68.6 million hours viewed) on its fourth week.
 On the Nielsen Streaming Chart, it debuted as the top one streaming content (both for films and television series) with 1.72 billion minutes watched, and had a 40% rise on its second week with 2.4 billion minutes watched, the highest since Bridgerton in June 2024.